Septimal Mind Blog

 But it’s ugly, inconvenient and hard to compose.

-And cross-platform projects were always a pain.
-It takes at least twice more time to build a cross-project.
+Cross-platform projects were always painful.
+It takes at least twice as long to build a cross-project.
 And there is no way to, for example, omit all the ScalaJS projects from a build.

 SBT builds become very verbose and hard to maintain when you use cross-projects.
 Usually you have to write at least 3 redundant expressions per artifact.